systemsguide/systemsguide.github.io/docs/expectations.md

 Like trans-ness necessitates understanding gender as distinct from sex, plurality necessitates understanding gender as distinct from the body.
 Owing to variance in that gender "gut-feeling", different parts of a system often have their own pronouns, gendered language, and relationship to words like "trans" and "cis".

-### Relationships

-A notable variance in system configuration is in what stays constant between headmates.
-The answer always lies between the extremes, but where exactly varies - memory might be totally contiguous, or almost completely individualised.
-Headmates may share beliefs, but differ in opinions - share interests, but differ in tastes - share gender, but differ in sexuality!
-With this in mind, systems may feel that relationships to others exist mostly across all headmates, individualised to each headmate, or somewhere in between - rapport accrued by one headmate always "smearing" across others to some extent.

 ### Appearance

 In most of our society, how you appear is a key part of your identity and individuality.